Weeds and Structures

 You could also use 60-80# fluorocarbon for bite tippet.
 You can tie a clinch knot or non-slip mono loop knot with the wire.
 You can also tie the wire to a #4 stay-lock snap.

-If you are not able to have multiple lines, a floating line paired with a polyleader is also a great way to fish.
+A floating line paired with a poly leader is also a great way to fish if you cannot have multiple lines.

 Stay Locks or Quick Clips

-The advantage of a stay-lock snap is that you can it saves you time and wire when changes flies as you can simply clip and unclip the fly quickly.
-Also the stay-lock snap allows the fly to move freely in the water giving it more life and movement.
-Bite tippet is necessary as pike are toothy critters and have sharp teeth that can easily bite through 40# monofilament.
+The advantage of a stay-lock snap is that you can it saves you time and wire when changes flies as you can clip and unclip the fly quickly.
+Also, the stay-lock snap allows the fly to move freely in the water giving it more life and movement.
+Bite tippet is necessary as pike are toothy critters with sharp teeth that can easily bite through 40# monofilament.

 Oval or Belgium Style Cast

-A oval or Belgium style cast is my recommended cast if you are using heavy or large flies and/or sinking line.
+An oval or Belgium-style cast is recommended if you use heavy or large flies and/or sinking lines.
 It is difficult to keep a traditional tight loop that we would use in trout fishing.
 Generally, your loops will be more open.
-Heavy flies will collapse your leader/line system if you employ a straight line casting style.
-An oval cast keeps the line under constant tension which prevents the leader from collapsing.
-It helps keep the heavy flies from colliding into your rod tip while casting.
+Heavy flies will collapse your leader/line system if you employ a straight-line casting style.
+An oval cast keeps the line under constant tension, preventing the leader from collapsing.
+It helps keep the heavy flies from colliding with your rod tip while casting.
 While not essential, learning to haul will also help improve distance.

 Strip Set